emergence-engineering/prosemirror-slash-menu-react/README.md

 - `editorView` prosemirror editor view
 - `icons` Optional, if you want to provide icons for your menu elements.
 Type of `{[key: string]: FC}` where the key is the id of the menu element and the value is a `FunctionComponent` that renders the icon
+- `rightIcons` Same as icons but these appear on the right on the menu element, most commonly used for indicating a submenu with an arrow
 - `subMenuIcon` Optional icon for submenu label.
 By default, when a submenu is open an arrow is displayed indicating that the user is in a subMenu, it can be replaced with a react node of your choice
 - `filterFieldIcon` Optional icon in the filter field.